OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ## Metadata

 At the top level, each Step within a Step Package has metadata, captured within `metadata.json`.
-This metadata provides a language-agnostic way for Step's to supply Octopus Server with information it needs to use the step - examples include it's name, and whether it can run on a deployment target.
+This metadata provides a language-agnostic way for Steps to supply Octopus Server with information it needs to use the Step - examples include it's name, and whether it can run on a deployment target.

 ## Step API